newt0/gatsbybootcamp-transcription/10.Sourcing Content from the File System/chapter10.md

 Look at the following visualization here.
 We talked about how we were going to use the `GraphQL` API that Gatsby provides a source our data from external data sources now.
 So far, we have done that with site meta data.
-We were able to pull in some basic information getting that rendered in our `React` components.
+We were able to pull in some basic information getting that rendered in our `React component`s.
 But it's not exactly a great place for more complex data.
 For example, the blog posts were trying to create for our site storing that inside of that little site.
 Meta data object just is not realistic.